What Is the Rolls-Royce Merlin Engine?

 - Modular Design: The engine’s modular construction facilitated maintenance and allowed for different variants to be produced efficiently.

-- Depending on the variant, the Merlin engine produced between 1,000 and 1,600+ horsepower, with later versions designed for even higher outputs.
+Depending on the model, the Merlin produced between 1,000 to over 1,600 horsepower, with later versions incorporating advanced supercharging for increased performance. - Was the Merlin engine used after WWII?

 To get detailed scientific explanations of the Rolls-Royce Merlin Engine, try Patsnap Eureka.